Waste and Recycling

 Here’s what we’re doing:

-- Grey, blue and green bins will be emptied as usual.
+- Grey, blue and green bins are being emptied as usual.

-- Brown garden waste bins will be collected as usual if you have a current subscription
+- Brown garden waste bins are being collected as usual if you have a current subscription.

 - In order to maintain social distancing guidance within our teams, additional vehicles have been brought in to work alongside our usual collection vehicles.
 This means that it’s taking our teams a little longer than usual to complete the rounds.
 We thank you for your patience and understanding at this time.